Understanding Dupuytren's Contracture

 One test that can help diagnose the condition and determine whether you need surgery is the "table top" test.
 During this test, place your hand, palm side down, on a table.
 If the hand does not lie flat, the symptoms of Dupuytren's contracture are probably significant enough that you need to have surgery.

 If Dupuytren's contracture isn't bothering you much, you shouldn't need treatment.
 However, if Dupuytren's is interfering with your daily activities, your doctor may recommend one of these treatments:

 Stretching exercises for very mild cases

-Steroid injections to help bring down inflammation and possibly slow the course of the disease, but they don't actually straighten your finger
+Steroid injections to help bring down inflammation and possibly slow the course of the disease (they don't actually straighten the finger.)

 When surgery is called for, the surgeon performs a fasciotomy in which tissue from the palm is removed through an incision.
 Then the open wound is allowed to heal on its own, or it is covered with a skin graft taken from another part of your body.
 The hand is often splinted after surgery to help with healing.

 - Damage to nerves and blood vessels in the affected fingers